shannonpileggi/SP--Pablo--RProgramming/README.md

   + Learn about how to write R functions: https://www.datacamp.com/courses/writing-functions-in-r

+  + Look into using the roxygen package to document code: https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html

 **3. Adapt the ISCAM functions (http://www.rossmanchance.com/iscam3/files.html) to an R package.
 Here are some resources:**